About Our Club

 What makes a great presenter?

 A great Rotary presentation informs and educates, energizes and inspires.
-A truly unforgettable speaker is one who presents a variety of topics that are relevant to Rotary concerns and entertains us at the same time.
-These topics may touch the heart and inspire new thinking, make us laugh, or cause the audience to interact and have fun.
-A great presenter is one that you don’t want to miss and creates an environment in which members want to bring guests to enjoy and share in the experience.
+The topics will be relevant to Rotary concerns and may touch the heart to inspire new thinking, make us laugh, or cause the audience to interact and have fun.
+A great presenter creates an environment in which members want to ask questions or bring guests to enjoy and share in the experience.

 May I solicit the membership for business if I become a member?